aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/rows-and-columns/removes-duplicate-rows/_index.md

 type: docs
 weight: 370
 url: /python-net/remove-duplicate-rows-in-a-worksheet/
-description: This article shows how to Remove duplicate rows in a Worksheet by the Aspose.Cells for Python via .NET API.
+description: This article shows how to remove duplicate rows in a Worksheet using the Aspose.Cells for Python via .NET API.
-keywords: Python Excel Library, Python Remove duplicate rows in a Worksheet, Delete duplicate rows in a Worksheet in Python.
+keywords: Python Excel Library, Python remove duplicate rows in a Worksheet, Delete duplicate rows in a Worksheet in Python.
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-Remove duplicate rows is one of Microsoft Excel's many useful features.
-It allows users to remove duplicate rows in a Worksheet, you can pick which columns should be checked for duplicate information.
+Removing duplicate rows is one of Microsoft Excel's many useful features.
+It allows users to remove duplicate rows in a Worksheet; you can pick which columns should be checked for duplicate information.

 Aspose.Cells for Python via .NET provides the [**Cells.remove_duplicates()**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/remove_duplicates/) method for this purpose.
-You can also set startRow, startColumn, endRow, endColumn to pick up columns.
+You can also set `startRow`, `startColumn`, `endRow`, and `endColumn` to specify the columns.

 Following are the sample files which can be downloaded for testing this feature: